Skip to main content

 The gap matters more in 2026 because state medical boards have increasingly attended to telehealth advertising with state licensure as a compliance dimension.
 The attention has produced enforcement against specific practitioners and platforms for advertising that reaches consumers in non-licensed states, and the pattern of state-by-state enforcement is expected to continue through 2026 and beyond.
 The advertiser workflow that omits state licensure framework no longer reflects defensible compliance posture.

-"Telehealth practitioners advertising services to consumers in this state must hold appropriate state medical license or operate under approved interstate compact arrangement.
-Advertising that reaches consumers in this state without underlying licensure produces state board enforcement exposure regardless of platform of distribution.
+As a general matter under most state medical board frameworks, a practitioner advertising telehealth services to consumers in a state is expected to hold appropriate state licensure or operate under an approved interstate compact arrangement, and advertising reaching consumers in a state without underlying licensure can create state board enforcement exposure regardless of the distribution platform — a paraphrase of common state-board expectations rather than a quotation from any single board.

 This guide covers the state medical board licensure framework, corporate practice of medicine doctrine, how each platform treats telehealth, where disclosure falls short, geo-targeting and license alignment, and the telehealth compliance workflow that brand workflow should integrate.
 For broader healthcare framework see the Healthcare Compliance guide and the Policy Change Tracker.